Lemon cake with lemon curd

 Tips for Baking Bundt Cakes

-- Grease the pan thoroughly.
+Grease the pan thoroughly.
 This baking spray called Bakers Joy is sold on Amazon and it does a wonderful job of allowing your baked cake to release from the pan.
+It is not a gluten free spray.

 If you love baking Bundt cakes try these recipes for Candy Corn Bundt Cake, Mango Yogurt Bundt Cake, Chocolate and Wine Bundt Cake, and this Lemon Raspberry Sour Cream Bundt Cake from Melissa’s Southern Style Kitchen.